shankarpandey7230/React-TypeScript/README.md

   const context = useContext(ThemeProviderContext);

   if (context === undefined)
-    throw new Error('useTheme must be used within a ThemeProvider');
+    throw new Error("useTheme must be used within a ThemeProvider");

   return context;
 };